 As the weather warms, the plants need to be “hardened off” or acclimated to the outdoors.
 Follow this Garden Club guide for successful transplanting.

-Tomato seedlings can be safely planted in the garden when the soil temperature is over 60 degrees.
+Tomato seedlings can be safely planted in the garden when the soil temperature warms to 60 degrees Fahrenheit.